jakeybob/appleTV_IR/README.md

 # appleTV_IR
 Arduino micro project to provide stereo volume knob functionality via infra-red remote.

+It's called AppleTV_IR because I created it to solve a problem I had with my AppleTV setup, but it is of course applicable to any audio situation.

 IR Remote library used : https://github.com/z3t0/Arduino-IRremote

 Datasheets for hardware found in /datasheets